Codecademy/docs/content/lua/concepts/strings/terms/find/find.md

 ---
 Title: '.find()'
-Description: 'The **`.find()`** function is used to search for a substring within a string, and returns the start and end indices of the first occurrence of the substring.'
+Description: 'The **`.find()`** function is used to search for a substring within a string and returns the start and end indices of the first occurrence of the substring.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'